-9. EMPLOYEE BENEFIT PLANS
+10. EMPLOYEE BENEFIT PLANS

 Employee Profit Sharing Plan: The employee profit sharing plan is a defined contribution profit sharing plan for employees.
 The profit sharing plan has a 401(k) provision whereby we match 50% of employee contributions up to 4.0% of pay.
-Charges to expense for matching contributions to this plan were \$0.3 million, \$0.3 million, and \$0.2 million, during fiscal years 2015, 2014, and 2013, respectively.
+Charges to expense for matching contributions to this plan were \$0.4 million, \$0.3 million, and \$0.3 million, during fiscal years 2016, 2015, and 2014, respectively.

-10. SEGMENT AND GEOGRAPHIC INFORMATION
+11. SEGMENT AND GEOGRAPHIC INFORMATION

 During the first quarter of fiscal 2015, we created a new strategic business unit called Healthcare.
 As hospitals remain under pressure to reduce costs while serving a much larger customer base, there is a growing demand for independent sources of high value replacement parts for diagnostic imaging.
 Having access to parts that are tested and in stock enables hospitals to terminate expensive service contracts with OEM and instead use third party service providers or in-house technicians.
 With our global infrastructure, technical sales team, and experience servicing the healthcare market, we are well positioned to take advantage of this market opportunity.
-Over time, our plan is to expand our position from being the leader in power grid tubes to a key player in the high growth, high profile healthcare industry.
+Over time, our plan is to expand our position from being the leader in power grid tubes to a key player in the high-growth, high-profile Healthcare industry.

-In accordance with ASC 280-10, Segment Reporting, we have identified three reportable segments: EDG and Canvys, and Healthcare.
+In accordance with ASC 280-10, Segment Reporting, we have identified three reportable segments: PMT and Canvys, and Healthcare.

-Electron Device Group ("EDG"), renamed Power and Microwave Technologies Group in July 2015, provides engineered solutions and distributes electronic components to customers in alternative energy, aviation, broadcast, communications, industrial, marine, medical, military, scientific, and semiconductor markets.
-EDG focuses on various applications including broadcast transmission, CO2 laser cutting, diagnostic imaging, dielectric and induction heating, high energy transfer, high voltage switching, plasma, power conversion, radar, and radiation oncology.
-EDG also offers its customers technical services for both microwave and industrial equipment.
-In July 2015, EDG was re-named Power and Microwave Technologies Group.
+Electron Device Group ("EDG"), renamed Power and Microwave Technologies Group ("PMT") in July 2015, provides engineered solutions and distributes electronic components to customers in alternative energy, aviation, broadcast, communications, industrial, marine, medical, military, scientific, and semiconductor markets.
+PMT focuses on various applications including broadcast transmission, CO2 laser cutting, diagnostic imaging, dielectric and induction heating, high energy transfer, high voltage switching, plasma, power conversion, radar, and radiation oncology.
+PMT also offers its customers technical services for both microwave and industrial equipment.